Smooth Embeddings

 irrational number, and define \(\gamma : \mathbb{R} \to \mathbb{T}^2\) by

-dense in \(\mathbb{T}^2\) — an injective immersed line that winds densely around the torus.
+the image is dense in \(\mathbb{T}^2\), an injective immersed line that winds around the

 Lemma (Dirichlet's Approximation Theorem)